currys-co-uk/codeceptjs-resemblehelper/README.md

 `updateMismatchedBaseImage`: Optional.
 When `true`, existing base images, which meet condition `mismatch > tolerance`, are updated with actual screenshot of web site, tolerance is then set to `0` and diff with mismatch is not saved to folder.
 Use only if base images exists.
 Parameter is not compatible with `prepareBaseImage`.

+`ignoreNothing`: Optional.
+When `true`, resemblejs covers 100% comparison of compared images and ignores nothing (e.g. similar colors) in found mismatch - every small change, every difficult pixel is resolved as a mismatch.

 ### Usage